jbmorley/chat-history/README.md

 The following formats can be used:

+- `whatsapp_ios`

-- `whatsapp_ios` -- WhatsApp messages in compressed folders as exported from iOS
+  WhatsApp messages in compressed folders as exported from iOS

+- `received_files`

+  Import a structured folder of attachments that have been received independently of a conversation.
+Expects one directory per person containing all received attachments from that person.